12three7/12three7.github.io/albums/index.md

 ## albums

-here you can see links to pages about my albums. on these pages you can get more detailed information about my albums. you can even listen and download those albums here.

-not all of my albums are listed here. i have too many main albums and i definitely can't make pages for all my albums.
+here you can see links to pages about more detailed information of my albums. not all of my albums are listed here. i have too many main albums and i definitely can't make pages for all my albums.